microsoft/PowerBI-LogAnalytics-Template-Reports/PBIASEngine/README.md

 ### Others

-Since the Template app contains various AS Engine events, you can customize it to answer questions related to other events such as Discover or Notification.
+Since the template contains various AS Engine events, you can customize it to answer questions related to other events such as Discover or Notification.

-## App data source
+## Data source

-The Template app loads data from a single Azure Log Analytics workspace.
+The template loads data from a single Azure Log Analytics workspace.

 It doesn't matter if the Log Analytics workspace contains data from many Power BI workspaces.
 It also doesn't matter which level of administrator configured logging.
-The log schemas are exactly the same for every role, so there's only one version of the Template app.
+The log schemas are exactly the same for every role, so there's only one version of the template.
 There are different levels of aggregation to accommodate a range of use cases.
 For more information, see [Using Log Analytics in Power BI](https://learn.microsoft.com/power-bi/transform-model/log-analytics/desktop-log-analytics-overview)

 ## App data model

-The Template app has the following tables and relationships:
+The template has the following tables and relationships:

 * User
 * Query Duration Segment